 Examples include but are not limited to general supplies, instructional materials including textbooks and media materials, bus fuel and tires, and all other maintenance supplies.
-At 3.7% of total expenditures, this line is projected to be held flat at the FY23 amount as identically noted for Purchased Services (page 35).
+At 3.3% of total expenditures, this line is projected to decrease from \$29.6 million in FY22 to \$26.3 million in FY27.
+Recall that the projection for this non-personnel line item is not based on "last year plus;" instead, it is based on the district's 5-year budget process.